-- 1. Report is presented to the Board of Directors and the Risk Committee with the following information: i) quantitative analysis of the Members, ii) open positions per underlying, iii) results of Backtesting, iv) results of the stress test of the Default Fund, v) early warnings of the Clearing Members and vi) Deposited Collateral, Required Margin, concentration by type and underlying of the Deposited Collateral. - 2.
-Evolution of the amount of CRCC cash settlements of the largest Members by the size of their daily settlements. - 3.
+1. Report is presented to the Board of Directors and the Risk Committee with the following information: i) quantitative analysis of the Members, ii) open positions per underlying, iii) results of Backtesting, iv) results of the stress test of the Default Fund, v) early warnings of the Clearing Members and vi) Deposited Collateral, Required Margin, concentration by type and underlying of the Deposited Collateral.

+Evolution of the amount of CRCC cash settlements of the largest Members by the size of their daily settlements.
 Statistical report on the time of operational closing of the clearing and settlement system.

-Activities with a periodicity greater than monthly and at maximum yearly:

-- 1. Review of risk methodologies, criteria and procedures. - 2.
-Review of the Operational Risk Management System SARO. - 3.
+Activities with a periodicity greater than monthly and at maximum yearly: Review of risk methodologies, criteria and procedures.
+Review of the Operational Risk Management System - SARO.
 External validations by the Tax Auditor of the risk management systems applied to it.
 The tax auditor checks whether the systems are properly implemented and working properly.
-Validation is carried out on an annual basis. - 4.
+Validation is carried out on an annual basis.
 Yearly third-party validation of parameters and risk model from 2016 onwards.
 This review is conducted in addition to the Internal Audit reviews.
 Q.3.1.7: How frequently are the risk management policies, procedures and systems reviewed and updated by the FMI?
 How do these reviews take into account fluctuation in risk intensity, changing environments and market practices?

-CRCC reviews the criteria and procedures on a yearly basis.
-An validation was carried out in 2020 independent of the risk methodologies used by CRCC. (for more information see Q.3.1.6.)

-he legal area is constantly reviewing changes in the regulatory environment while market practices are reviewed by the CRO and the COO.
+CRCC reviews the criteria and procedures, at least, on a yearly basis.
+An independent validation was carried out in 2022 regarding the risk methodologies used by CRCC. (for more information see Q.3.1.6.)
+The legal area is constantly reviewing changes in the regulatory environment while market practices are reviewed by the CRO and the COO.
 Based on this analysis, the risk management system is assessed and the required changes in the system are submitted for consideration to the corresponding governance bodies to be reviewed.
 CRCC uses statistical techniques such as backtesting analysis to detect changes in asset price risk behavior in timely manner so timely decisions can be adopted in the event of a substantial change in volatility and/or anomalies of market behavior.
 Likewise, the methodologies for calculating the parameters consider the market's historical behavior.

-An FMI should provide incentives to participants and, where relevant, their customers to manage and contain the risks they pose to the FMI.

-Q321 : What information does the FMI provide to its participants and, where relevant, their customers to enable them to manage and contain the risks they pose to the FMI?
+Key consideration 2 An FMI should provide incentives to participants and, where relevant, their customers to manage and contain the risks they pose to the FMI.
+Description Q.3.2.1: What information does the FMI provide to its participants and, where relevant, their customers to enable them to manage and contain the risks they pose to the FMI?